mahbuba7451/Library-Management-System/README.md

 # Library Management System

-This is a simple Library Management System built using Python.
-It helps manage books, users, and borrowing operations.
+This is a Python-based Library Management System that helps manage books, users, and borrowing operations efficiently.
+It reduces manual work and keeps records organized.

 ---

 ## Features

 - Add new books
 - Search books